geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Nimlgen** [[00:29:08](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1748)]
 Yeah, yeah.
-Yeah, and I'm going back to...
+Yeah, and I'm going back to..
 Oh, I also have mockam to merge.
-So yeah, it's taking a bit longer because of this...
-Because of the memory, and actually it's just...
-I mean, actually, yeah, it just takes...
+So yeah, it's taking a bit longer because of this..
+Because of the memory, and actually it's just..
+I mean, actually, yeah, it just takes..
 I just want all these layers, I mean, memory layer to be fully emulated, I mean, in terms of tail being translations.
-So yeah, it just...
-But...
+So yeah, it just..
+But..
 Yeah, it's going to be merged this week.

 **Geohot** [[00:29:47](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1787)]